varnishcache/varnish-cache/doc/sphinx/users-guide/run_cli.rst

 ^^^^^^^^^^^^^^^^^

-Parameters can be set on the command line with the '-p' argument, but they can also be examined and changed on the fly from the CLI:
+Parameters can be set on the command line with the '-p' argument, but almost all parameters can be examined and changed on the fly from the CLI:

 .. code-block:: text